 Although it's noticeably less polluted than China and far cleaner than it was even 10 or 20 years ago, Taipei is not known for its crisp, clean air.
 Occasionally, the dust of a sandstorm or a gust of pollution from China blows down to Taiwan, causing smog in the air.

 + PRO: Public transport in Taipei is great

 Taipei has some of the best public transport in the world – a clean, safe and reliable MRT system and a comprehensive bus system.
 This means that, while many foreigners choose to buy scooters and get around as locals often do, it's far from necessary.
 Those living in Taipei will never need a car or scooter.

 - CON: Heavy traffic in Taipei

-Many foreigners are put off by the Taiwanese road culture which results in speeding, disregard of traffic laws and congested roads.
-There are limited sidewalks and where they do exist, they can be uneven and difficult to navigate.
-Traffic signs tend to be in English but intersections can be extremely busy and confusing.
+Many foreigners are put off by the Taiwanese road culture, which can entail speeding, disregarding traffic laws and congested roads.
+There are limited sidewalks, and where they do exist, they can be uneven and difficult to navigate.
+Traffic signs tend to be in English, but intersections can be hectic and confusing.
 Scooter accidents are common, and some expats complain about the noise levels near major thoroughfares.

-- CON: Public transport is limited outside of Taipei
+- CON: Public transport is limited outside Taipei

-Outside of Taipei expats will need a car or scooter – buses are less frequent and only Kaohsiung in the south has another MRT system.
-It can be difficult to get around the rest of Taiwan without owning a car and although trains and buses go to most destinations, it can be difficult to get to the countryside from the bus or train station.
+Outside Taipei, expats will need a car or scooter – buses are less frequent, and only Kaohsiung in the south has another MRT system.
+It can be challenging to get around the rest of Taiwan without a car.
+Although trains and buses go to most destinations, it can be hard to get to the countryside from the bus or train station.